ampproject/amphtml/contributing/building-an-amp-extension.md

 - [Type checking](#type-checking)
 - [Example PRs](#example-prs)

+# Checklist for creating an experiment

+-[] Create your directory structure.
+-[] Create an experiment.
+-[] Check previous PRs of past experiments to model your extension after, if applicable.

 ## A word on contributing

 We suggest that you open an "Intent to Implement" GitHub issue for your